Runnin' (Lose It All): Commercial performance

-"Runnin' (Lose It All)" peaked at number four on the UK Singles Chart, becoming Naughty Boy's fifth, Beyoncé's 31st, and Arrow Benjamin's first top ten song in the UK.
+"Runnin' (Lose It All)" peaked at number four on the UK Singles Chart, becoming Naughty Boy's fifth, Beyoncé's 18th, and Arrow Benjamin's first top ten song in the UK.
 The song also reached number one on the Scottish Singles Chart and the French Singles Chart.
-It was certified platinum by the British Phonographic Industry (BPI) for sales of 600,000 copies.
+It was certified double platinum by the British Phonographic Industry (BPI) for sales of 1,200,000 copies.
 It also reached number one the UK airplay chart.
 In the United States, the single peaked at number 90 on the Billboard Hot 100 chart issue dated 10 October 2015.

 Music video

 The music video for the song was directed by Charlie Robins.
 It was released on Naughty Boy's official Vevo account on 17 September 2015.
 It features freedivers Guillaume Néry and Alice Modolo as a man and a woman underwater running towards each other, trying to reunite.
 The video is inspired by the short film Ocean Gravity.
 Discussing the conception of the video, Robins said: "In order to achieve the effect we were after we had to film in the middle of a fast, deep and quite dangerous current through a lagoon, this gave us the forward momentum you see in the film.
 They didn’t use tanks for air so everything you see in the film was done holding their breath, sometimes up to six minutes at a time.
 I still can’t quite believe how they do it.
 No CGI was used.
 Quite something."
 The video was filmed at Rangiroa, an atoll northeast of Tahiti in French Polynesia.
 The video was choreographed by Julie Gaultier, who co-directed Ocean Gravity with Néry, and was shot over four days.

 A Time magazine writer described the clip as "a very serene underwater adventure".
 Alex Hudson from Exclaim! wrote that the visuals depicted a "dramatic underwater romance".
 Laura Bradley of Slate interpreted the video as "a surreal take on a classic premise — two people search for one another across great distances, and finally come together in an embrace".
-"Runnin' (Lose It All)" won a Bronze Lion award in the Excellence In Music Video category at the inaugural Cannes Lions Entertainment for Music, on 24 June 2016.
+"Runnin' (Lose It All)" won a Bronze Lion award in the Excellence In Music Video category at the Cannes Lions International Festival of Creativity, on 24 June 2016, and won the Bronze Award for Best Music Promo Film at the Creative Circle Awards.
+The song was also shortlisted for the Brit Award for British Video of the Year and was nominated at the Los Premios 40 Principales.